Mt Kinabalu & Kinabalu National Park

 Flowing like a series of dark, mossy ripples over some 440 sq km of central Sabah, the Danum Valley is a humid, cackling, cawing mass of lowland dipterocarp arboreal amazement.
 The forest here is thick – so thick that it has never been (to the best knowledge of anyone living) settled permanently.
 By humans, that is.

-Langkawi is synonymous with ‘tropical paradise’ – and with good reason.
+Langkawi is synonymous with ‘tropical paradise’.
 Since 2008 the archipelago’s official title has been Langkawi Permata Kedah (Langkawi, the Jewel of Kedah), no doubt inspired by the island’s clear waters, relatively pristine beaches and intact jungle.
-The district’s been duty free since 1986 and roping in tourists well before that.
+The district has been duty free since 1987 and pulling in tourists well before that.